We're an affiliate! When you purchase something through our affiliate links, We may earn commission.

 We can teach some animals via human instruction to adapt their lifestyles to embrace their differences with repetition in routine.

-An animal will easily become accustomed to repeating routines in order to process commands regain some self-defence mechanisms and adapt to its surroundings.
+An animal will easily become accustomed to repeating routines in order to process commands regain some self-defense mechanisms and adapt to its surroundings.

 Albinism has a strict definition with few exceptions.
 Some consider all-white animals without red eyes to be just white species.